gps/intellij-inspections/README.md

 ### `ignore_file_pattern`

-A string of space-separated regular expressions of files whose inspection results are to be ignored.
+A list of regular expressions for files whose inspection results are to be ignored.

 **Optional**